ecmwf/open-ecpds/docs/host-directory/acquisition.md

 Use the **Test on Server** button to execute the script and inspect its output before saving.

+### Test on Server

+The **Test on Server** button in the Directory card header sends the current editor content to the host server and runs it in the same environment used during real transfers — including the correct DataMover, transfer method credentials, and variable substitution.
+The result is displayed in a panel below the editor.

+**How it works:**

+- For **Plain Text** mode: the listing spec lines are evaluated as-is against the remote host.
+Each line is resolved and the resulting remote paths are returned.
+- For **JavaScript** and **Python** modes: the script is executed on an allocated DataMover; its standard output is returned and displayed exactly as the scheduler would see it at runtime.

+**Tips:**

+- All `$host[…]`, `$transferMethod[…]`, and `$date` variables are substituted before execution, so the output reflects real runtime values.
+- The button is **disabled** while the editor contains validation errors (unrecognised options or type mismatches) — fix those first.
+- A running test can be cancelled; the result panel shows success, error, or timeout status.
+- Use this to verify path patterns, debug regex filters, and check that date-based expressions produce the expected directory lines before committing a change.

 ### Wildcard filter

 The `acquisition.wildcardFilter` option appends a glob-style wildcard to the path sent to the remote server before listing.
 This lets the transfer module filter server-side, reducing the number of entries returned.
 The `acquisition.regexPattern` option applies an additional server-side regex filter at the listing call level.